ZodiDev/100-days-of-react/README.md

 ## Introduction

-I have always wanted to become a developer but I lack the skills some other have.
-I've been programming on and off for several years butmy skills haven't improved at the rate that I want so I started this challenge to do just that.
-Challenge me to become better at programming.
+I've always aspired to be a developer, but I've felt my skills lag behind others'.
+Although I've been coding intermittently for several years, my progress hasn't been as swift as I'd hoped.
+Thus, I embarked on this challenge to push myself and enhance my programming skills.

 ## Day 1: Blog Project
 Date: October 18, 2023

 ### Today's Learning

-Props.
-I learned how props work and function in React.
+Props: Gained an understanding of how props function within React.

 ### Resources Used